Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

 Similar to conductance, the conductance profile can be used to upper bound the mixing time.
-This is formally stated in the next lemma, which utilizes the \textbf{extended conductance profile $\tilde{\Phi}(v)$} defined as
+This is formally stated in the next lemma, which utilizes the \textit{extended conductance profile $\tilde{\Phi}(v)$} defined as $\tilde{\Phi}(v)= \left\{ \right. .$

-\begin{lem}[{\cite[Lemma 3]{chen2020fast}}] Consider a reversible, irreducible, $\zeta$-lazy, and smooth\footnote{\revise{In our cases, the existence of transition kernel guarantees the Markov chain to be smooth.
-We refer interested readers to \cite{chen2020fast} for the formal definition of smoothness.}} Markov chain $\Psi$ with stationary distribution $\pi$.
-Then, for any error tolerance $\epsilon>0$, and a $\eta$-warm distribution, the mixing time of the chain is bounded as
+\begin{lemma}[{Modified Version of \cite[Lemma 3]{chen2020fast}}] Consider a reversible, irreducible, and smooth\footnote{In our cases, the existence of a transition kernel guarantees the Markov chain to be smooth.
+We refer readers to \cite{chen2020fast} for the formal definition of smoothness.} Markov chain $\Psi$ with nonnegative spectrum and stationary distribution $\pi$.
+Then, for any error tolerance $\epsilon>0$, and a $\eta$-warm distribution, the mixing time of the chain in $\chi^2$ is bounded as $ t^{\chi^2}_{\Psi}(\eta, \epsilon) \le \int_{4/\eta}^{8/\epsilon} \frac{ 16 d v}{v \tilde{\Phi}^2(v)}. $ \end{lemma}